Rawrshak/Rawrshak/README.md

-# B44
+# Rawrshak
-This project will contain the implementation of the Block44 Smart Contracts
+This project will contain the implementation of the Rawrshak Smart Contracts

 # Token: Omniverse Credits [OVC]
 Omniverse Credits are the platform currency that will be used for transactions.